 Successful candidates will be notified by email by the end of April 2020 with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form

 You can find our application form here.

-As well as the application form, you will be asked to supply a short CV (no more than one page, listing publications related to your proposal, and up to ten most significant publications) and a project proposal of no more than two pages including a bibliography and budget statement.
+As well as the application form, you will be asked to supply a short CV (no more than one page, listing publications related to your proposal, and up to ten most significant publications) and a project proposal of no more than two pages including a bibliography, and a 1-page budget statement.
 Your budget should detail amounts for travel, subsistence, photo-reproduction, supplies / other (please specify) and a total amount requested.
 You should then provide a short statement explaining the reasons for the requested budget allocations.

 If languages other than English are required for your project, please also outline the degree of your conversational and reading competence in each.